onstwedder/onstwedder.github.io/_usenetfuns/IQ Story.md

 >>concerned.
 The children are given a truth serum so they cannot lie
 >>about the anwers on the test.
 The boy takes the exam and finds it
 >>very easy.
 The kicker (you don't find out until the very end of
->>the story is that the boy's parents are notified it was necessary to
+>>the story) is that the boy's parents are notified it was necessary to
 >>terminate the boy because he exceeded the intelligence quotient
 >>allowed in their society.
 >
 > Is this a joke of some sort I'm missing?
 > This is the exact same story
-> ID that was just posted a week or two ago...
+> that was just posted a week or two ago...
 >
 You can remember back that far accurately, eh?
 We know how to deal with your kind.